The WA Health libraries have a whole of WA Health licence for EndNote for work or home installation.

 Using EndNote is a great way to manage your references.
-The software will keep track of your references in a library you create.
+The software will help you to keep track of your references and use them in your research and publications.

-PDF copies of articles (if they have associated metadata), can be imported into EndNote and will complete the reference details automatically.
+PDF copies of articles (if they have associated metadata), can be imported into EndNote and used to complete the reference details automatically.

-You can harvest PDFs to go with the references in your library using the Find Full Text function.
-You need to change your preference settings for this to work.
+You can harvest PDFs from the Library collection to go with the references in your library using the Find Full Text function.
+Note that you will need to change your preference settings for this to work.

-Once you have created your EndNote library you will be able to insert the references into your Word documents (Cite While You Write).
+Once you have created your EndNote library you will be able to insert the references into your Word documents (using the Cite While You Write feature).
 You can create in-text references and a bibliography that can be formatted in the reference style of your choice (Vancouver, APA, Harvard etc).

 The Library provides support in the use of EndNote.